-When clients at Awakenings Treatment Center recover from mental health and substance abuse problems, they find spending time in nature to be incredibly rewarding.
-Research shows that environment plays a significant role in increasing or decreasing stress.
-While busy settings with lots of people can increase stress, natural environments with trees and greenery reduce stress and increase pleasant feelings.
+How does nature affect mental health?
+Research shows that the environment plays a significant role in increasing or decreasing stress.
+Busy settings with lots of people can increase stress, while natural environments with trees and greenery reduce stress and increase pleasant feelings.

-Whether this is your first time in treatment or a subsequent time in treatment, be sure that nature is part of your recovery plan.
+Whether you have just entered a treatment program or have subsequent time in treatment, be sure that nature is part of your recovery plan.
 Below you’ll find more information about nature and how it impacts your mental health and well-being.

 Nature Heals the Brain and Body

-A number of studies has been done on the relationship between nature and mental health.
-While it’s not exactly clear why the outdoors have such a positive boost on the mood, it's apparent that spending time in nature reduces stress, anxiety and depression.
+Many studies have been done on the relationship between nature and mental health.
+We don’t know why the outdoors has such a positive boost on the mood, but it’s apparent that spending time in nature reduces stress, anxiety, and depression.